Digital zoom: Not-deteriorated zoom limit

 Some camera firmwares store lossily digitally zoomed images with accordingly reduced dimensions (width and height) rather than upscaling it to the original raster resolution.
-The benefits are reduced file sizes and the ability to calculate the zoom level from the image's dimensions, if not included in its meta data.
+The benefits are reduced file sizes and the ability to calculate the zoom level from the image's dimensions, if not included in its metadata.

 Cameras may have an intelligent zoom feature that allows an additional magnification of 2.0× on top of its optical zoom.
 Many cameras have 2 options: 1.4× and 2.0×.
 The intelligent zoom only uses the centre of the image sensor and does not interpolate the original resolution, so the resulting image quality is good in reduced resolution.

 Hybrid zoom is a concept used in smartphones that takes advantage of optical zoom, digital zoom, and software to get improved results when zooming in further than the lens' physical capabilities.
 Smartphones with optical zoom have lenses with 3× or 5× magnification.
 Trying to zoom in further than this limit may result in loss of quality as the camera switches to digital zoom, though hybrid zoom may mitigate this.
 Many cameras, including mobile phone cameras, also employ lossless digital zoom for video recording by using the spare resolution of the image sensor for cropping by taking advantage of used video frame resolutions often being significantly below the available resolution of the image sensors.

 This means that, for example, if implemented correctly by the camera hardware and software, a 2160p image sensor would enable up to 2× lossless digital zoom for 1080p video recording, 3× for 720p video, and 4.5× for 480p video by using image sensor cropping.

 The terms among camera and image sensor manufacturers are "Smart Zoom" (Sony), "Safe Zoom" (Canon), "Sensor Crop" (Cisco) and "Intelligent Zoom" (Panasonic and others).
 There are also cameras with digital zoom functions as high as 7.2× and Smart Zoom with approximately 30× total zoom (optical zoom 20× and digital zoom 1.5×) for 7MP from 16MP total resolution, and also 144× total zoom (optical zoom 20× and digital zoom 7.2×) for VGA 640x480.